z4l1nux/AISVSwise/1.0/en/0x10-C05-Access-Control-and-Identity.md

 ## C5.5 Output Filtering & Redaction

+Post-inference hooks strip or transform any text, image, or citation the caller isn’t entitled to see, with deterministic, version-controlled redaction logic for compliance investigations.

 | # | Description | Level | Role |
 |:--------:|---------------------------------------------------------------------------------------------------------------------|:---:|:---:|
 | **5.5.1** | **Verify that** post‑inference hooks redact disallowed PII or classified strings before returning content to the caller. | 1 | D/V |